A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Introduction

-In order to deal with the ultra-sparse sampling challenge, we leverage the advanced Artificial Intelligence (AI) technique of Large AI Model (LAM) and propose RadioLAM for 3D radio map estimation: \begin{itemize} \item Creative power: Unlike traditional discriminative AI, LAM employs generative AI techniques and exhibits ``out-of-the-box thinking'' abilities to produce diverse outputs from limited inputs.
-For the problem of 3D radio map estimation, we exploit this property to generate a candidate set of diverse fine-grained radio maps for the target 2D area, from ultra-sparse sampling.
+In order to deal with the ultra-sparse sampling challenge, we leverage the advanced Artificial Intelligence (AI) technique of generative Large AI Model (LAM) and propose RadioLAM for 3D radio map construction: \begin{itemize} \item Creative power: Unlike traditional discriminative AI, LAM employs generative AI techniques and exhibits ``out-of-the-box thinking'' abilities to produce diverse outputs from limited inputs.
+For the problem of 3D radio map construction, we exploit this property to generate a candidate set of diverse fine-grained radio maps for the target 2D area with ultra-low sampling rates.
 Although most of the maps in the candidate set may be inaccurate, we expect that the best map in the set is accurate, enabled by the creative power of LAM.

 \item Generalization capability: Unlike traditional small-scale AI model, LAM has a strong generalization capability of producing high-quality outputs even when presented with inputs that deviate from the training distribution.
-For the problem of 3D radio map estimation, we leverage this property to make high-quality radio map estimations for unseen 3D environments not represented in the training dataset, and also to enhance the performance for 3D environments similar to the training dataset. \end{itemize}
+For the problem of 3D radio map construction, we leverage this property to make high-quality radio map constructions for unseen 3D environments not represented in the training dataset, and also to enhance the performance for 3D environments similar to the training dataset. \end{itemize}